ArhanChaudhary/qter/README.md

 <img src="media/solved-goto-example.png" width="125" alt="A Rubik's cube with the UFR and UF positions solved">

+For other twisty puzzles, see [Other twisty puzzles](#other-twisty-puzzles).
 </ul>

-- `input <message> <moves> max-input <number>`
+- `input <prompt> <moves> max-input <number>`

 <ul>

 This instruction facilitates arbitrary input from a user which will be stored and processed on the puzzle.
-To input the number two, the user would perform the specified algorithm on the Rubik's cube two times.
+To do so, repeat the given sequence of moves "your input" number of times.
+For example:

 ```l
 Puzzles